-3.1.2.
-Response data-based computation.
-We downloaded the drug response data used by Kutalik et al. (2008) from http://serverdgm.unil.ch/bergmann/PingPong.html.
+Response data based computation.
+We downloaded the drug response data used in [14] from http://serverdgm.unil.ch/bergmann/PingPong.html.
 The data were used to build the description matrix R. An entry in R lists the concentration of a drug that is needed to achieve 50% growth inhibition under a certain cell line (log(GI50)).
 Missing data were replaced by the mean response to the drug over all cell lines.
 The similarity score between drugs, used by the diffusion algorithm, was calculated according to the Pearson correlation between the corresponding response profiles.